TODO: add alt text

 • A hypertonic solution contains a higher concentration of solute than red blood cells.
 Drinking a hypertonic solution causes water to flow out of cells, into the extracellular plasma.
 Seawater is extremely hypertonic with a sodium concentration of about 1000 millimoles per liter.

-Our sweat is hypotonic.
-We lose plenty of sodium in it, but at a lower concentration than that of red blood cells.
-In the practical sense, this means you should consume slightly hypotonic electrolyte drinks to replace sweat electrolyte losses.
-Specifically, athletes’ average sweat sodium concentration is about 826 mg per liter (~34 ounces).
+Our sweat is hypotonic — we lose plenty of sodium in it, but at a lower concentration than that of red blood cells.
+In the practical sense, this means you should consume slightly hypotonic electrolyte drinks (1 gram per 32+ oz of water) to replace sweat electrolyte losses.
+However, many healthy people — who tend to avoid salty, processed foods — don’t get enough sodium via whole foods to begin with.
+That’s another reason why mixing 1 gram in 16–32 oz of water (a hypertonic solution) can be more effective in supporting sweat sodium losses.

 If you’d like to be super precise about sodium replacement, you’ll need to determine two variables: sweat rate and sweat sodium concentration.
 We already discussed sweat rate.
 To learn about your sweat sodium concentration, visit a lab or try out some wearable tech to test your sweat.
 Then multiply the two together to find out how much sodium you lose per hour of exercise — just keep in mind that both of these variables will fluctuate greatly depending on your exercise and environment.